 The College does not tolerate immature or abusive behavior in the classroom setting.
-Upon receipt of a written complaint from the instructor, the Provost may immediately remove the student from the class.
-The Provost or designee and the Vice President for Student Development will review the evidence and render a final decision within 30 days.
+Upon receipt of a written complaint from the instructor, the Vice President for Academic Affairs or designee may immediately remove the student from the class.
+The Vice President for Academic Affairs or designee and the Vice President for Student Development will review the evidence and render a final decision within 30 days.